infrat/mqtt2sms-addon/README.md

 **This add-on is configured by default to work with the control panel of the Polish manufacturer Satel Perfecta 16, but with little effort it can be used to control any device that provides an SMS interface.**

+Look on how it works with Satel Perfecta 16 WRL on my short reel on FB: https://www.facebook.com/reel/2175600515912967

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Finfrat%2Fmqtt2sms-addon)
 ## Features